State of the States: Codifying regulatory review

 Our findings inform key recommendations for state-level regulatory review programs.

 State of the States: Exploring top-down regulatory review

 While the results of federal regulatory reforms are mixed, state-based initiatives are taking strides to reduce red tape.
 In this report, Argive surveys the fifty states to identify the driving factors behind successful executive-led regulatory reform policies.
-To download a copy of this report, please click here.

 Improving Regulations.gov: A Perspective from Silicon Valley

 In this report, we identify key challenges and areas for improvement in the existing online government rulemaking portal.
 We offer practical solutions for improving regulations.gov based on best practices from private sector technology.

 Regulations.gov was created in 2003 to enable online regulatory policy participation and was widely considered an impressive development at the time.
 However, standards in information technology for managing user generated content have since dramatically outpaced Regulations.gov’s development and, consequently, the interface stands out as antiquated in 2017.